Tongariro Crossing (21-26 min. reading) Hands up if you've ever stood at the foot of a mountain, lifted your eyes and swallowed - hard?

 I couldn't believe how some of the young people were dressed.
 You would have thought they were popping out for a Latte at their local cafe.
 Light tops barely big enough to wipe your nose with, short shorts, sneakers (not even running shoes) and no food to speak of.
 What the....?

-It leads one to think how insulated we live to be so blase about the vagaries and power of nature.
+It leads one to think how divorced from nature we must live to be so blasé about her vagaries and power.
 What do you think?

 Take with you: